 Cyclamen is a genus of low growing plants that are hardy perennials.

-Depending on the variety Cyclamen may flower anytime from late winter to the autumn.
+Depending on the variety, Cyclamen may flower anytime from late winter to the autumn.

-They have beautiful butterfly like flowers and heart shaped leaves.
+The Leaves and flowers are very attractive: they have beautiful butterfly like flowers and heart shaped leaves.

 Common Names: Sow Bread, Persian violet.

 Life Cycle: Hardy perennial.
 Bulb.
 Tender species are usually grown in containers and brought indoors for the winter.

 Height: 3 to 6 inches (8 to 15 cm).

 Flowers: Species dependent: Late winter and/or spring and/or summer and/or autumn.

 Flower Details: White, purple, pink.
 Cup-like.
 Reflexed petals.
 Five petals.

 Foliage: Heart-shaped.
 Patterned.
 Ivy-like.
 Smooth or toothed edge.